eo-processor¶

 import numpy as np

-from eo_processor import mask_vals, replace_nans, mask_out_range, mask_scl
+from eo_processor import mask_vals, replace_nans, mask_out_range, mask_scl, mask_with_scl

 scl = np.array([4,5,6,8,9]) # vegetation, vegetation, water, cloud (med), cloud (high)